MinervaRose/MinervaRose/README.md

 One of the most formative stages of my AI journey was completing the **Self-Driving Car Engineer Nanodegree**.

-This portfolio explores the complete autonomous driving pipeline, including:
+The recovered portfolio explores the complete autonomous driving stack, including:

 * computer vision
 * deep learning